zegetech/zegetech.github.io/_posts/2018-10-29-what-and-why-docker.md

 ![image-title-here](/assets/images/blog/{{page.blog-image}}){:class="img-resposive center"}

-## What is docker

-[Docker](https://docs.docker.com/get-started/#docker-concepts) is a platform for developers, sysadmins, and etc to develop, deploy, and run applications within loosely isolated environments known as a containers.
+[Docker](https://docs.docker.com/get-started/#docker-concepts) is a platform for developers, sysadmins, and etc to develop, deploy, and run applications within loosely isolated environments known as containers.
 With Docker, you can manage your infrastructure the same way you manage your applications.

 **English?**
-Docker is a platform that allows you to use a container as a computer inside your computer.A Container is packaged application with all of the parts it needs.
+Docker is a platform that allows you to use a container as a computer inside your computer.
+A Container is a packaged application with all of the parts it needs.

 Imagine you are working on a project Q and you send your code to a friend.
 Your friend runs the exact same code on exactly the same data set but gets slightly different results or worse, no results at all.
 This could be due to a mirage of reasons; a different operating system, a different version of one of the project's packages etc.

 **Docker fixes this.**

-In order to fully understand how,  we need to understand how docker works.
+In order to fully understand how we need to understand how docker works.
 To do that, we are going to compare it to a virtual machine because that seems to be the hang.

 ## [Virtual machine.](https://azure.microsoft.com/en-us/overview/what-is-a-virtual-machine/)
 A virtual machine is a guest computer within your computer that exhibits behavior separate from your computer.
 A virtual machine runs a full-blown “guest” operating system with virtual access to host resources through a [hypervisor](https://www.networkworld.com/article/3243262/virtualization/what-is-a-hypervisor.html).
 In general, Virtual machines provide an environment with more resources than most applications need.

 **How it works.**